-More Australians have a dashcam installed in their vehicle, and a growing number indicate that owning a dashcam is something that they support and would like to have themselves.
+More Australians are having dash cams installed in their vehicles, and a growing number of motorists indicate that owning a dash cam is something that they support and would like to have themselves in their motor vehicles.

-A dashcam is a device that is planted either on the dasboard or on the inner windshield of a vehicle in order to record all events in front of the car while driving.
+A dash cam is a device that is planted either on the dashboard or on the inner windshield of a vehicle in-order-to record all events in front of the car whilst driving.

 Some are even left on when the driver is not present.

 This is of great importance to a growing number of Australians because of the rising trends in automobile accidents, road rage and other incidents experienced behind the wheel.

 Many Australians want one installed to record all these events to be sure that they have evidence to be used for insurance purposes or criminal charges.

 One significant reason motorists have dash cams installed in their cars, is to record events of road rage and ultimately to ward off any potential threats they may face on the road.

 Road rage occurs when an angry driver lets their emotions get the better of them, leading to erratic, aggressive behaviour and driving in an aggressive manner.

 Road rage has been the cause of many accidents, assaults and catastrophes to a-number-of Australians, in recent years.